joshuajnet/jquery-slider1/README.md

 # jquery-slider1

-A simple jquery slideshow.
+A simple jquery slideshow with start/stop, autoplay, and next/prev controls.

 HTML - must wrap in a div, called '.slider' here.
 All individual slide divs must be called '.slide-panel'.
-Content can be anything ineach div.
+Content can be anything in each div.

 		<div class="slider">
 			<div class="slide-panel">